CV (the more Creative one)

 Presentations

-Poster for ACS Fall National Meeting 2019 “Social Media and ethics in the classroom: Reflection and Analysis” Click on the picture for a full listing of my workshops/webinars, podcasts, interviews, etc.
+Poster for ACS Fall National Meeting 2019 “Social Media and ethics in the classroom: Reflection and Analysis”.
+Click on the picture for a full listing of my workshops/webinars, podcasts, interviews, etc.

 Professional Service